react-native-community/cli/docs/dependencies.md

 > Note: Only applicable when new architecture is turned on.

 An array of custom component descriptor strings.
 By default they're generated based on `codegenNativeComponent` calls.

-#### platforms.android.androidMkPath

-> Note: Only applicable when new architecture is turned on.

-A relative path to a custom _Android.mk_ file not registered by codegen.
-Relative to `sourceDir`.

 #### platforms.android.cmakeListsPath